14 Amazing Stops on a Phoenix to Las Vegas Drive

 driving from phoenix to arizona

-Plus, you can also explore the numerous trails in the area and take in the breathtaking views of the red rock formations.
-Slide Rock State Park is an exciting way to take a break from your drive while enjoying some fun in the sun.
-And, of course, Slide Rock State Park’s signature activity: sliding the smooth rocks into the creek below.
+Plus, you can also explore the numerous trails in the area and take in the impressive views of the red rock formations.
 The park is open all year round, making it a great place to stop regardless of when you’re taking your road trip.

 Make sure you get your travel insurance sorted before you go on a solo road trip.
 HeyMondo offer 24/7 worldwide assistance with travel cancellation and interruption cover.
 They also have tailor made policies and cover medical expenses up to $10 million.
 Click here and you’ll get 5% off your travel insurance with HeyMondo.com too.
 Check out their App for more details.

-Flagstaff is a great spot to stop off on your way on the Phoenix to Las Vegas drive.
-Located right off I-40, this city is the perfect break between the two cities.
+Flagstaff is located right off the I-40.
 There are plenty of things to do here, including exploring the downtown area and its many shops and restaurants.

 stopping phoenix to vegas